opensearch-project/data-prepper/situp-plugins/elasticsearch/README.md

 ### Bulk size (Optional)

 A long of bulk size in bulk requests in MB.
 Default to 5 MB.
-Set to < 0 to disable.
+If set to be less than 0, all the records received from the upstream processor at a time will be sent as a single bulk request.

 ## Compatibility